HEmile/juggl/docs/Juggl.md

 aliases: []
 ---

-Welcome to the documentation of Juggl.
-If you want to install Juggl, see [[Installing Juggl pre-releases]].
+Welcome to the documentation of Juggl, now available on the [[Obsidian]] community plugins store.

 Juggl is the next generation of PKM-focused graph views!